GSO Test

 Intent

-Our Geography curriculum is designed to be a relevant, topical and challenging which has a good progression and sequence of skills and knowledge to develop awe and wonder and engagement for every single child, regardless of their individual characteristics, circumstances or disadvantage.
-British values, SMSC, and the school values of commitment, aspiration, respect and enjoyment and the underpinning principles.
+Our Geography curriculum is designed to be a relevant, topical and challenging curriculum which has a good progression and sequence of skills and knowledge to develop awe and wonder and engagement for every single child, regardless of their individual characteristics, circumstances or disadvantage.
+British values, SMSC, and the school values of commitment, aspiration, respect and enjoyment are the underpinning principles.

 National Curriculum - Geography